inzynierka-ai/verse-monorepo/README.md

-# Verse - Monorepo Project
+# Verse - Interactive Storytelling Platform

-This is a monorepo containing both the frontend and backend services for the Verse application.
+Verse is an AI-powered interactive storytelling platform that creates immersive narrative experiences with dynamic characters and branching storylines.
+The platform combines natural language processing with image generation to deliver personalized adventures that respond to player choices.

 ## Project Structure